Arthur Digby: General anxiety disorder

 Arthur begins to suffer from extreme anxiety.
 Following an explosion at the hospital he struggled to control his anxiety and stole medication to help suppress his fears.
 Morven Shreve (Eleanor Fanyinka) caught him taking hospital drugs for his own use and realised that he had been self-medicating.
 When Arthur made a mistake during treatment of a patient, Morven ended up getting blamed and she began to consider her future at the hospital.
 Arthur was later diagnosed with Generalized anxiety disorder.
 He took time off work to confront his GAD and returned to work when he felt he had overcome his problems.
 Ostlere told Bill Gibb from The Sunday Post that Arthur's storyline was realistic because of the demands junior doctors face in the NHS.
 It is plausible for many to develop the condition in such a pressured environment.

 Ostlere learned that many people in society experience anxiety and believed that it was an important subject matter for Holby City to portray.
 It was also important for the show to make the storyline accurate for instance having "full-blown panic attacks" and more subtle moments with Arthur struggling to control it inside.
 They also ensured other characters were understanding of his condition to set an example to viewers.
-He also received much positive feedback from viewers and sufferers of GAD.
+He also received much positive feedback from viewers and people with GAD.
 Dom decides to take Arthur to a seaside resort to give him a break and help him recover following the orders of concerned CEO Henrik Hanssen (Guy Henry).
 The pair argue over Dom's estranged father Barry Copeland (Nicholas Ball) after Arthur goes fishing with him.
 But Arthur defends his friend when he witnesses Barry being homophobic; but when Barry chokes on a peanut Arthur helps save his life.
 The incident brings Arthur to the realisation that his natural instinct is to be a doctor and decides to return to work.
 Following his return Dom forces Arthur to remove his "geek look" and try out a new look to aid his recovery.
 Ostlere told Gibb that "the idea is that he'll get over his anxiety by seeming more confident and putting on a bit of a show."
 He found it odd adjusting to his character's new look because he was so used to Arthur's glasses and attire.
 He added "Arthur's in a bit of a confused state at the moment and I found that a bit with the new look, too."

 Arthur later returned to the hospital, but struggled to settle back into his daily routine.
 He was also disappointed to learn that he was no longer Morven's mentor, and that he had a lot of work to do to repair their working relationship.
 After his professional hero Professor Walter Dunn (Philip Fox) was admitted to AAU with issues related to alcoholism, Arthur received "a massive wake-up call" during a conversation with Guy Self (John Michie).